esplito/coding-notes/testingjavascript/configure-jest-for-testing-js-applications.md

 export {render}
 ```

 With this we can use `render` in our tests just as before, but with the benefit of it wrapping our rendered component with a ThemeProvider (from `@emotion`).
-I normally use this for wrapping with providers from `redux`, `react-query` and react-`router`.
+I normally use this for wrapping with providers from `redux`, `react-query` and `react-router`.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwNTg5Nzg2OCwyMDYxOTczNTIsLTEzNj
+eyJoaXN0b3J5IjpbOTEwMDk2MDY4LDIwNjE5NzM1MiwtMTM2OD
-g3ODM5NTQsNzQ5NjI2NzMzLC03MDI2MTgxNCw2MjYyMjEsMTQx
+c4Mzk1NCw3NDk2MjY3MzMsLTcwMjYxODE0LDYyNjIyMSwxNDE3
-NzM5OTU5NCwtNjU3MzkzODU1LDEwMDk2NDUyODcsNjE3NjEwMT
+Mzk5NTk0LC02NTczOTM4NTUsMTAwOTY0NTI4Nyw2MTc2MTAxNy
-csMjAwOTY1MzQ4NF19
+wyMDA5NjUzNDg0XX0=
 -->